hydrusnetwork/hydrus/docs/developer_api.md

 * 15 - all local files -- all files on hard disk ('all my files' + updates + trash)
 * 17 - file notes
 * 18 - Client API
-* 19 - all deleted files -- you can ignore this
+* 19 - deleted from anywhere -- you can ignore this
 * 20 - local updates -- a file domain to store repository update files in
 * 21 - all my files -- union of all local file domains
 * 22 - a 'inc/dec' rating service with positive integer rating